 The Foundation’s role is to collect and resell used goods and to support BBBS mentoring agencies in our area from the proceeds of those sales.
 We do not provide mentoring or other services.
 For answers to this question, please visit bigsister.org or bbbsmb.org.

-Every penny of BBBS Foundation’s profit is distributed to BBBS agencies for the sole purpose of helping at-risk children.
-These monies were dispersed to Big Sisters of Greater Boston and Big Brothers Big Sisters of Massachusetts Bay.
+100% of BBBS Foundation’s profit is distributed to BBBS agencies for the sole purpose of helping at-risk children.
+This money is dispersed to Big Sisters of Greater Boston and Big Brothers Big Sisters of Massachusetts Bay.
 Six additional BBBS organizations receive a share of any profits on a quarterly basis.
 We provide unrestricted funding to BBBS mentoring agencies, which and may even be used to help pay the rent.
-It takes money to pay for the whole.

-Yes, but we are limited to two (2) boxes of books per pick up.
+Yes, but we are limited to five (5) boxes of books per pick up.
 Please, we cannot accept encyclopedias, text books or magazines.

 We work with a large variety of local and national companies such as, Macy’s, Target, Stop and Shop, UPS, Boston Celtics, Lapel’s and Boston Athletic Association, sponsors of the Boston Marathon.

 Insurance liability reasons prevents us from allowing the general public into our warehouse.
 But we sell a variety of ways online.
 Shop now.

 I have some really nice things that are worth far more than you’ll get from your on-line thrift store.
 What can I do with them?
 We’d love to have them to sell at our online auction sites.
 Contact us for more information.

 You missed my pick up.
 When are you picking up again?